Amr-HAlahla/DSP-Course-Assignment/README.md

 ## Included MATLAB Scripts:

-1. **audioRecorderGUI.m:** A script providing a graphical user interface for recording, playing back, and saving audio files.
+1. `audioRecorderGUI.m` A script providing a graphical user interface for recording, playing back, and saving audio files.
 Used to collect voice recordings for dataset creation.

-2. **splitData.m:** Splits the dataset into records for male and female speakers and further divides them into training and testing sets.
+2. `splitData.m` Splits the dataset into records for male and female speakers and further divides them into training and testing sets.

-3. **time_domain.m:** Implements the time-domain system for training and classification, utilizing ZCR, Energy, and Correlation features.
+3. `time_domain.m` Implements the time-domain system for training and classification, utilizing ZCR, Energy, and Correlation features.

-4. **freq_domain.m:** Implements the frequency-domain system for training and classification, utilizing Power Spectral Density (PSD) as the main feature.
+4. `freq_domain.m` Implements the frequency-domain system for training and classification, utilizing Power Spectral Density (PSD) as the main feature.

 ## Assignment PDF: